Jimna Single Men's Barracks: History

 The entire Jimna operation including timber cutters was controlled by Hancock and Gore Ltd. Once re-erected in 1922, the mill at Jimna was enlarged and in 1924 it was capable of turning out 80,000 super feet of sawn pine weekly.
 Initially the mill cut only hoop pine using steam-driven saws.
 In 1933 the Architectural and Building Journal of Queensland reported that Jimna Mill milled approximately 23,000 ft of logs into wide boards and building timbers each day while the top logs were milled into case timber.
-At Brisbane the building timbers were planed on Hancock and Gore's planning machines and manufactured into all kinds of building timbers including lining boards and flooring.
+At Brisbane the building timbers were planed on Hancock and Gore's planing machines and manufactured into all kinds of building timbers including lining boards and flooring.
 The case timbers were re-sawn and manufactured into butter boxes, jam cases, fruit cases, kerosene cases etc. Specially selected logs were transported to Brisbane for manufacture into "Bull-dog" plywood and Hancock and Gore Ltd high class joinery.
 Bringing timber to the mill were 15 bullock teams and 11 lorries, while five lorries delivered the sawn and seasoned timber to Kilcoy railway station for transportation to Hancock and Gore establishments in Brisbane.
 The record for the greatest daily output of pine was 48,000 super feet in 8 hours and for 10 hours work on the same day the cut was 64,500 super feet.

 The area around Jimna was predominantly rainforest, thick with hoop pine when the Hancock and Gore mill commenced operations in 1922.
 This valuable resource was eventually cut out.
 Jimna became the site of reforestation experiments c.
 1935 when a Forest Ranger was sent to Jimna to establish a nursery located on the site of the present forestry administration building.
 The establishment of hoop pine plantations in the region began in 1938.

 Concerns about the depletion of native timbers in the period leading up to the 1930s led to the establishment of plantation forestry in south-east Queensland.
 As early as the late 19th century, it had become clear that the logging of native timbers at its current rate was unsustainable.
 The Queensland Acclimatisation Society and sawmillers such as William Pettigrew were among those calling for better management of the colony's forests.
 Various attempts to regulate timber-getters proved unsuccessful and by 1906, cedar was virtually extinct in south east Queensland.
 In 1897, in a bid to improve forest management, amendments were made to the Crown Lands Act which allowed for the proclamation of State Forests and in 1900 a Forestry Branch was created in the Department of Public Lands to continue reservation of well-timbered lands where necessary.
 From 1905, a policy of setting aside land for managed forests began to be pursued on the recommendations of the Forestry Branch.
 However, tension continued to persist between the advocates of forest conservation and interests associated with agriculture, pastoralism and timber industries both inside and outside of government.